 |Has professional standards mapped to its regulatory structure||No||No||Yes|

 The PPR focuses on regulation and compliance.
-Our policies and procedures are regularly reviewed and updated by our Advisory Board and Regulatory Board.
+Our policies and procedures are regularly reviewed and updated by our Regulatory Board.
 The PPR also uses consultants when expertise is required in specific areas.